CCDirectLink/ccbot/doc/SETTINGS.md

 All of these are described individually too.

+When updating this file, please update settings.ts with setting validity logic.

 They can be controlled per-guild by the local ADMINISTRATOR or bot owners.

 They can be controlled globally only by bot owners.